dicekeys/seeded-crypto/doxygen/Introduction.md

 );
 ```

-Like [LibSodium](https://libsodium.gitbook.io/doc/), the cryptogrpahic library
+Like [LibSodium](https://libsodium.gitbook.io/doc/), the cryptographic library
-on which the Seeded Cryptography Library is built, this library is opnionated.
+on which the Seeded Cryptography Library is built, this library is opinionated.
 It offers a small number of safe options to direct users to good choices, rather
 than offering a wide variety with some potentially-dangerous choices.
 For example, instead of _encrypt_ and